Motiva/vtkESQui/Documentation/Guide/guide_en.rst

   .. note:: Haptic technology is a tactile feedback technology that estimulate the user sense of touch by applying forces and vibrations to the control device.
 It has been proved that haptic devices are extremely useful for training minimally invasive procedures, improving instrument control and making more realistic simulations.

-Import of surgical scenarios into the *vtkESQui* framework is done from an SRML file, that contains all the information required to define a surgical simulation:
+Importation of surgical scenarios into the *vtkESQui* framework is done by reading SRML file, that contains all the information required to define a surgical simulation:

  * Simulation: Simulation parameters such as: type, time rates, etc...
  * Environment